ezzing/3DLayout-documentation/3-Communication.md

 ### CustomAlert event

-You can send this event to show an alert with some information to the user in any moment.
+You can send this event to show an alert with some information to the user at any time.

     layout.customAlert(title_text_string, body_text_string, callback);